ewgewgewg/algo-site/content/posts/js-algos.md

 }{{< /code >}}

 To return an array of nodes that all are a certain distance from a target node in a binary tree, first note that an empty root returns an empty array.
 Otherwise, you can traverse the array from the root until you find the `targetNode`, adding reverse `.parent` links at every step.
-Then you can run reursion from the `targetNode`, branching in the `.left`, `.right`, and `.parent` directions until either an end of the tree is reached, or a node of the desired distance from the `targetNode` is found.
+Then you can run recursion from the `targetNode`, branching in the `.left`, `.right`, and `.parent` directions until either an end of the tree is reached, or a node of the desired distance from the `targetNode` is found.
 When such a node is found, you can push it to `results`.

 {{< code language="javascript" title="[All Nodes Distance K in Binary Tree](https://leetcode.com/problems/all-nodes-distance-k-in-binary-tree/) -- code adapted from [fbecker11's code](https://leetcode.com/problems/all-nodes-distance-k-in-binary-tree/solutions/843575/javascript-dfs/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
 // typeof root === "object" (binary tree node)